 The brash, swinging architect of the Hollywood sound, his bold brass arrangements defined an era of television cool and big-band revival.

-Billy May didn't just write music; he engineered sonic excitement.
-Starting as a trumpeter and arranger for Charlie Barnet's orchestra, he quickly made a name for himself with a punchy, aggressive brass style that cut through radio static.
-His big break came when he joined Capitol Records, where his inventive charts for artists like Frank Sinatra and Nat King Cole became classics.
-May had a genius for packaging sophistication with sheer fun, creating a sound that was both lush and rhythmically taut.
-This made him a natural for television's golden age.
-He composed the instantly recognizable, turbo-charged theme for 'The Green Hornet,' infused 'Naked City' with jazz-noir tension, and gave 'The Mod Squad' its funky, youthful edge.
-He later brought his expansive, romantic sensibility to film scores, most notably orchestrating the Oscar-winning 'Cocoon.'
-A larger-than-life character known for his love of martinis and sharp wit, May was the go-to arranger for anyone who wanted their music to have swing, swagger, and an unmistakable Hollywood sheen.
+Billy May (1916–2004) assembled brassy, punchy arrangements that cut through radio static.
+Starting as a trumpeter and arranger for Charlie Barnet's orchestra, he developed an aggressive brass style that demanded attention.
+His move to Capitol Records produced inventive charts for Frank Sinatra and Nat King Cole.
+May packaged sophistication with fun, creating sounds both lush and rhythmically taut.
+This approach suited television's golden age.
+He composed the turbo-charged theme for 'The Green Hornet,' infused 'Naked City' with jazz-noir tension, and gave 'The Mod Squad' its funky edge.
+He later orchestrated the Oscar-winning film score for 'Cocoon.'
+A lover of martinis and sharp wit, May became the go-to arranger for anyone wanting swing, swagger, and an unmistakable Hollywood sheen.

 1901–1927